drduh/YubiKey-Guide/README.md

 When a Subkey expires, it can either be renewed or replaced.
 Both actions require access to the Certify key.

-- Renewing Subkeys by updating expiration indicates continued possession of the Certify key and is more convenient.
+- Renewing Subkeys by updating expiration indicates continued custody of the Certify key and is generally more convenient.

-- Replacing Subkeys is less convenient but potentially more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
+- Replacing Subkeys is less convenient, but potentially more secure: new Subkeys will **not** be able to decrypt previous messages, nor authenticate with SSH, etc. Recipients will need the updated public key.
+Any encrypted secrets must be decrypted and re-encrypted to new Subkeys.
 This process is functionally equivalent to losing the YubiKey and provisioning a new one.

 Neither rotation method is superior and it is up to personal philosophy on identity management and individual threat modeling to decide which one to use, or whether to expire Subkeys at all.
 Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signature and authentication event, however in practice that is not really practical nor worthwhile with YubiKey.
 Advanced users may dedicate an air-gapped machine for frequent credential rotation.